timtavata/edge-developer/microsoft-edge/hosting/WebView2.md

 ![whatwebview](./webview2/images/whatwebview.PNG)

 With WebView2, developers can embed web code in parts of their native application or build the entire native application within a single WebView.
-View our guides to [Get Started]()!
+View our guides to [Get Started](WebView2.md#GettingStarted)!

 > [!NOTE]
 > The WebView2 Preview is intended for early prototyping and to gather feedback from the developer community to helps us shape the future stable API.
 There will be [breaking changes](webview2/releasenotes.md), so it should NOT be used for production apps.

 ## Hybrid Application Approach

 Developers often have to chose between building a web application or a native application.
-The decision often hinges on the trade-off between Reach and Power.
+This decision hinges on the trade-off between Reach and Power.

 ![webnative](./webview2/images/webnative.PNG)